 This topic covers common deployment architectures for Splunk App for Stream.

-Splunk App for Stream supports the following deployment architectures:
+The most common Splunk App for Stream deployment architectures include:

 - Single instance deployment